deniskyashif/blog/content/posts/2019-12-08-csharp-channels-part-1.md

 ch.Writer.Complete();
 ```

-And this is how we read from a channel.
+This is how we read from a channel:

 ```csharp
 while (await ch.Reader.WaitToReadAsync())